Entropy Production for Discrete-Time Markov Processes: Entropy Production

-\end{dfn} Here, the backward conditional entropy production cannot be expressed in KLD, but the time-reversed conditional entropy production can.
-In other words, the non-negativity of conditional entropy production does not hold in the backward case, but does hold in the time-reversed case.
-This is also discussed in chapter \ref{IneEntPro} as the magnitude relationship between total entropy production and marginal entropy production.
+\end{dfn} Here, the conditional entropy production cannot be expressed in KLD, but the conditional dissipation function can.
+In other words, the non-negativity of conditional entropy production does not hold, but that conditional dissipation-function does hold.
+This is also discussed in chapter \ref{IneEntPro} as the inequalities between total entropy production and marginal entropy production.